 \begin{proposition} Let $\palpha_n \sim \exp(-n A)$ and $\pbeta_n \sim \exp(-n B)$ be the conditional errors of quantum hypothesis testing.
 For any quantum states $\rho$ and $\sigma$, there exists a sequence of tests that achieves the error exponent $A$ with an arbitrarily high probability of conclusively distinguishing $\rho$, that is $\pi_n(\rho)\to 1$, while also achieving the conditional error exponent $B$, if and only if

 where

-is the Han--Kobayashi anti-divergence~\cite{han_1989,mosonyi_2015}. \end{proposition} Here, $\wt{D}_s(\sigma\|\rho) = \frac{1}{s-1} \log \Tr \left(\rho^{\frac{1-s}{2s}} \sigma \rho^{\frac{1-s}{2s}}\right)^s$ is again the sandwiched R\'enyi divergence~\cite{muller-lennert_2013,wilde_2014}.
+is the quantum Han--Kobayashi anti-divergence~\cite{han_1989,mosonyi_2015}. \end{proposition} Here, $\wt{D}_s(\sigma\|\rho) = \frac{1}{s-1} \log \Tr \left(\rho^{\frac{1-s}{2s}} \sigma \rho^{\frac{1-s}{2s}}\right)^s$ is again the sandwiched R\'enyi divergence~\cite{muller-lennert_2013,wilde_2014}.
 The Han--Kobayashi anti-divergence $\Hsc_A(\sigma \| \rho)$ is known to characterise the strong converse exponent of conventional quantum hypothesis testing~\cite{han_1989,mosonyi_2015}, that is, the smallest possible exponent with which the type II error probability converges to \emph{one} when the type I error probability decays at a given rate $A$.
 The appearance of this quantity in an achievability result like Proposition~\ref{prop:onesided}, where both of the error probabilities indeed converge to zero, is a rather unique phenomenon.

-The key difference in this setting is that the error exponent $A$ can now exceed the standard bound of $D(\sigma\|\rho)$.
+A key difference in this setting is that the error exponent $A$ can now exceed the standard bound of $D(\sigma\|\rho)$.
 The advantage that this enables is plotted in Figure~\ref{fig:hoeffding}.
-It is natural here to wonder exactly how large $A$ can get, i.e.\ about its highest achievable value for $B=0$.
+It is natural here to wonder exactly how large $A$ can get, i.e.\ about its highest achievable value when $B \to 0$.
 This corresponds to $A = D_+(\sigma\|\rho)$, where

-While it is not clear to us if the quantity $D_+(\sigma\|\rho)$ admits a more closed-form expression in full generality, in the Appendix (Section~\ref{app:special}) we introduce a simple sufficient condition that ensures a much simpler form of $D_+(\sigma\|\rho) = D_{\max}(\sigma\|\rho) + D(\rho\|\sigma) $ for many quantum states, where $D_{\max} = \wt{D}_\infty$ is the max-relative entropy~\cite{datta_2009-2,muller-lennert_2013}.
+While it is not clear to us if the quantity $D_+(\sigma\|\rho)$ admits a more closed-form expression in full generality, in the Appendix (Section~\ref{app:special}) we introduce a simple sufficient condition that ensures a much simpler form of $D_+(\sigma\|\rho) = D_{\max}(\sigma\|\rho) + D(\rho\|\sigma) $ for many quantum states, with $D_{\max} = \wt{D}_\infty$ denoting the max-relative entropy~\cite{datta_2009-2,muller-lennert_2013}.

-The error exponent announced in Proposition~\ref{prop:onesided} can be achieved by suitably combining the achievability results for the quantum Stein's lemma~\cite{hiai_1991,ogawa_2000} with those of the strong converse exponent $\Hsc_A(\sigma\|\rho)$~\cite{mosonyi_2015} (see Appendix, Section~\ref{app:special}).
+The error exponents announced in Proposition~\ref{prop:onesided} can be achieved by suitably combining the achievability results for the quantum Stein's lemma~\cite{hiai_1991,ogawa_2000} with those of the strong converse exponent $\Hsc_A(\sigma\|\rho)$~\cite{mosonyi_2015} (see Appendix, Section~\ref{app:special}).
 The proof of the optimality of this result, however, requires results that go beyond standard converse bounds in hypothesis testing.
-To investigate such questions, we look more closely at the connections between hypothesis testing with inconclusive outcomes and strong converse exponents of standard hypothesis testing.
+To investigate such questions, in the next section we will look more closely at the connections between hypothesis testing with inconclusive outcomes and strong converse exponents of standard hypothesis testing.